~Allow me to break your feet.

 This is the idea that a woman is compelled to conform her body to a historical idea of “woman” so that the body becomes a stage that materializes this limited understanding of her.
 She, being a cultural representation in the play.
 The actor (woman) role plays this idea repeatedly, beat by beat until the sight of womanhood submits to a uniform understanding of her gender.

 This explanation fosters the idea that the repetitive re-enactment of scenes carves out the cultural signs that create meanings for womanhood.
+Foot-binding is a symbol of these repeated scenes.

 This protracted discipline upon a mindful body was in the name of “a mother’s love and a daughter’s virtue.”